The sail rail experience

 Other work

 After reading my thoughts about surface travel, a few people have asked about the sail-rail trip to London from Dublin.
-Here’s some very practical notes from my experience for people who are thinking of giving it a go.
+Here are some very practical notes from my experience for people who are thinking of giving it a go.
 I tend to travel on my own, so the notes reflect that.

 .